 An Agile lifecycle management tool should be tightly integrated into your development environment.
 It should be easy for your development teams to collaborate on requirements, issue resolution, and testing.
 An Agile tool also needs to be easy-to-use.
 There shouldn’t be a big learning curve.

 Find the Agile lifecycle management tool that’s right for you.
 Helix ALM, for instance, supports both traditional and Agile development.
-So, choosing Helix ALM will help your organization transition from Waterfall to hybrid Agile (or even to full Agile if you’re ready).
+Choosing Helix ALM will help your organization transition from Waterfall to hybrid Agile, or even to full Agile if you’re ready.